-Bids were submitted to the Government's Housing Infrastructure Fund for funding to support delivery of key transport infrastructure at Dawlish and South West Exeter.
+Bids were submitted to the Government's Housing Infrastructure Fund for funding to support delivery of key transport infrastructure at Dawlish and Southwest Exeter.
 Funding totalling £4.9 million has been approved for the Dawlish link road and bridge.
-Council approved an additional budget of £1.3 million due to cost inflation pressures and the project is due to start on site in August 2023.
-It is on track for completion by Summer 2024.
+Council approved an additional budget of £1.3 million due to cost inflation pressures.
+That project is now underway and on track for completion by Summer 2024.